jthegedus/firebase-gcp-examples/README.md

 Firebase CLI is recommended to be used with the **Node.js 8.9.x LTS**, however the Cloud Function runtime is still using **Node.js 6.11.5**.
 As such, this repo enforces Node.js 8.9.4 (in the .tool-versions file used by [asdf](https://github.com/asdf-vm/asdf)) and it's recommended to compile your code to 6.11.5 (or not use any Node features from > Node.js v7.

 I use [CodeSandbox](https://codesandbox.io) not as a development playground, but as a means to keep my code snippets in Medium in sync with this repo.
 Do not expect these examples to execute in CodeSandbox.

+<h2 id="code-compat">:wrench: code compatibility</h2>

+Everything was tested on Ubuntu 17.10.
+If you wish for Windows native support please [submit an issue](https://github.com/jthegedus/blog-code/issues/new) so we can work on a Windows branch.
+Please report any macOS errors as I do not have access to a device to test.
+[My development environment can be found here](https://github.com/jthegedus/dotfiles).

 <h2 id="contribs">:family_man_woman_girl_boy: contributions</h2>